jasenc20/Ragin-Review-Website/README.md

 # Ragin Review Website
-Created a Website using Html, Css, and Bootstrap
+Utilized my knowledge of Html, Css, and Bootstrap to create a fully functioning website that dynamically scales for phones and tablets